Fibrations of $\infty$-categories: Left final/right-initial fibrations

 \subsection{Universal left/right fibrations over $\LCorr$/$\RCorr$}

-We define the relative classifying space of a functor, and show that this construction has some useful properties among left final/right initial fibrations.
+We define the relative classifying space of a functor, and show that this construction has some useful properties among left-final/right-initial fibrations.
 We explain how this construction detemines universal left/right fibrations over $\LCorr$/$\RCorr$.

 \begin{obs/def} Let $\cK$ be an $\infty$-category.
 Consider the full $\infty$-subcategory